Alwaki/DiracSVT/DIRAC_PYTHON/README.md

 ## Running

 Generally, the only file one should need to interact with to run the code is the main.py file.
-In the file one can select which state to investigate (see data sheet for which ones are available), and then run by
+In the file one can select which state to investigate (see data sheet for which ones are available), and then run by executing the file from terminal from the scripts directory.
+An example of passing arguments can be seen below

-    python3 main.py

-or alternatively modify the main file to an executable and run it directly.

-## Notes
+    python main.py --state "40Ca 1f7/2" --plot False --scenario 2 --particle -1

-- If the solver diverges, it will return values of B: -100, a0: 0.
+The expected output from this example would be B:  -9.76521264734975  a0:  9257096.937828392.
+If the solver becomes severely numerically unstable, it will return B:  100  a0:  0.

-- The longdouble in shooting_method.py is deprecated in later editions of numpy.
-Changing this to a float64 will allow the code to run, but will reduce numerical stability and produce slightly different results in cases with tendencies towards divergence.
-- The current file pathing is different between linux and windows, see the load_data function in util.py.
-For windows it works to use double backslashes, on linux this will work with single forward slashes.
+Note that the arguments regarding selection of particle and state need to match in accordance with the datasheet.